nadzyah/baseline-data-form/README.md

 **Models and forms**

-The main component of the project is OrganizationModel, which is defined in `models.py` (all main files are stored in `main/` folder).
-It is used to create and store information about organizations in database.
+The main component of the project is OrganizationModel, which is defined in `models.py` (all main files are stored in the `main/` folder).
+It is used to create and store information about organizations in a database.

 The DocumentModel is associated with OrganizationModel and is used to store information about the files that the customer uploads.
-See `models.py` file to get more information.
+See the `models.py` file to get more information.

-The OrganizationForm and DocumentForm correspond to the models and are used to create web-form from the models' fields.
-See `forms.py` file to get more information.
+The OrganizationForm and DocumentForm correspond to the models and are used to create webform from the models' fields.
+See the `forms.py` file to get more information.

 **URLs and web output**

-All the URLs are defined in `urls.py` file.
+All the URLs are defined in the `urls.py` file.
 Each URL corresponds to the web output—the view.
-A view defines logic of the responses according to HTTP-requests.
-See `views.py` file to get more information.
-Also keep in mind that all the HTML files are stored in `main/tempales/` directory.
+A view defines the logic of the responses according to HTTP requests.
+See the `views.py` file to get more information.
+Also, keep in mind that all the HTML files are stored in the `main/templates/` directory.

 ## Edit substitutions and input validation

-If you want to define more values for default substitutions, you should edit `home.html` file.
+If you want to define more values for default substitutions, you should edit the `home.html` file.
 They are defined in `static_substituions` variable:

 ```javascript
 static_substitutions = {